-Indicator 3 (Updated) The percentage of all complaints responded to in full at Stage 1 and the percentage of all complaints responded to in full at Stage 2.
-Indicator 4 (Updated) The average time in working days for a full response at Stage 1 and the average time in working days for a full response at Stage 2.
+Indicator 3 The percentage of all complaints responded to in full at Stage 1 and the percentage of all complaints responded to in full at Stage 2.
+4 The average time in working days for a full response at Stage 1 and the average time in working days for a full response at Stage 2.
 Number of: (i) 1st and (ii) 2nd stage complaints received in the reporting year. (iii) number of 1st and 2nd stage complaints carried forward from previous reporting year. (iv) Number of 1st and 2nd stage complaints at (i), (ii) and (iii) responded to in full by the landlord in the reporting year. (v) Time taken in working days to provide a full response for all stage 1 complaints. (vi) Time taken in working days to provide a full response for all stage 2 complaints.
 Definition Complaint An expression of dissatisfaction by one or more members of the public about the landlord's action or lack of action, or about the standard of service provided by or on behalf of the landlord.
 1st stage complaint is where the complaint is dealt with via a frontline solution.
-2 nd stage complaint is where the complaint is dealt with through investigation.
+2nd stage complaint is where the complaint is dealt with through investigation.
 For the purpose of this indicator landlords must include in the count the number of 1 st stage complaints that progress to stage 2, along with direct stage 2 complaints.
-More information can be found at http://www.valuingcomplaints.org.uk/complaints-procedures/registered-social-landlord-model-chp/ Responded to in full Where the landlord has either met the service user's expectations or, where this is not appropriate, provided a full explanation of the landlord's position.
+Responded to in full Where the landlord has either met the service user's expectations or, where this is not appropriate, provided a full explanation of the landlord's position.
 It is understood landlords may be counting complaints received late in the reporting year and not reporting the outcome until the next reporting year and also reporting outcomes for complaints received in the previous year.
-Time to respond in full This is the total length of time in working days - from the date a complaint in received to the date it was responded to in full at Stage 1 and Stage 2.
-Inclusions/ exclusions Do not include: • Complaints about a subsidiary

-Ensure to include: Complaints about a contractor The following color letter a will be conflicted.
-The following calculations will be applied: For all complaints (iv) number of 1 st stage complaints responded to in full by the landlord.
-Divided by: (i) number of 1st stage complaints received in the reporting year plus (iii) number of complaints carried forward from the previous reporting year.
+Time to respond in full This is the total length of time in working days - from the date a complaint is received to the date it was responded to in full at Stage 1 and Stage 2.
+More information can be found at www.spso.org.uk/spso Inclusions/ exclusions Do not include: • Complaints about a subsidiary CACIUSIONS Ensure to include:Complaints about a contractor SHR The following calculations will be applied: Calculation For all complaints (iv) number of 1 st stage complaints responded to in full by the landlord.
+Divided by: (i) number of 1 st stage complaints received in the reporting year plus (iii) number of complaints carried forward from the previous reporting year.
 Multiplied by 100. (iv) number of 2 nd stage complaints responded to in full by the landlord.
 Divided by: (ii) number of 2 nd stage complaints received in the reporting year plus (iii) number of complaints carried forward from the previous reporting year.
 Multiplied by 100. (v) the total number of days taken to respond in full to complaints at stage 1.
-Divided by: (i) number of 1st stage complaints received in the reporting year plus (iii) number of complaints carried forward from the previous reporting year. (vi) the total number of days taken to respond in full to complaints at stage 2.
-Divided by: (i) number of 1st stage complaints received in the reporting year plus (iii) number of complaints carried forward from the previous reporting year.
+Divided by: (i) number of 1st stage complaints responded to in full in the reporting year plus (iii) number of complaints carried forward from the previous reporting year. (vi) the total number of days taken to respond in full to complaints at stage 2.
+Divided by: (i) number of 2 nd stage complaints responded to in full in the reporting year plus (iii) number of complaints carried forward from the previous reporting year.
+1 5